 Prior to joining Deloitte, Garner was a partner in a major law firm based in Washington, D.C.
 Garner is an active member of the American Bar Association Tax Section Subcommittees on the Foreign Activities of U.S. Taxpayers and the U.S. Activities of Foreigners and Tax Treaties, and of the International Fiscal Association.
 He is an honors graduate of the Wake Forest University Law School and received an LL.M. in Taxation from New York University.
 Garner was graduated from Virginia Polytechnic Institute with a B.S. in Accounting and an M.B.A., and is also a Certified Public Accountant.
 Garner co-authored the BNA Portfolio entitled Tax Aspects of Foreign Currency, and has spoken and published widely on various international tax topics.

-Helen Yanchisin is a director in the Washington National Tax Office of Deloitte Tax LLP.
-Helen has practiced in the area of the taxation of financial instruments for 15 years.
+Helen Yanchisin is a managing director in the Washington National Tax Office of Deloitte Tax LLP.
+Helen has practiced in the area of the taxation of financial instruments for almost two decades.
 Her practice includes debt issuances, debt restructurings, hedging, derivatives, and structured products.
-Her practice encompasses both transactional work and tax controversy.

 Joshua D Odintz